Lanczos algorithm for lattice QCD matrix elements: Background

 \subsection{Transfer matrices \& spectral expansions}

-To see how these data constrain the matrix element of interest, we use the Schrodinger-picture transfer-matrix formalism~\cite{Kogut:1974ag} to derive their spectral expansions.
+To see how these data constrain the matrix element of interest, we use the Schr\"odinger-picture transfer-matrix formalism~\cite{Kogut:1974ag} to derive their spectral expansions.
 This exercise also serves to establish notation and as a review of this formalism, used throughout this work.

 We begin with the assumption\footnote{This holds only approximately for many lattice actions in standard use~\cite{Luscher:1976ms,Luscher:1984is}.} that Euclidean time evolution can be described by iterative application of the transfer matrix $T = e^{-H}$, such that